scottcolfer/scottcolfer.github.io/_posts/2018-03-02-value-context.md

 Also acknowledge digital by default

-Relate to value manager post

-Relate to agile manifesto & priciples

 Vision
 Better described as ‘value manager’.
 Value strategy.
 Uncover the value context. then create value stratgey.